Messi to leave Barcelona as contract talks collapse

 "Faced with this situation, Lionel Messi will not remain linked to Barcelona.
 Both sides deeply regret that the wishes of both the player and the club cannot come true."

-Thursday's stunning announcement marked a new turnaround in a long-running saga where Barcelona had appeared certain to keep Messi, widely regarded as one of the greatest players of all time.

-He had tried to leave last August as a free agent but the expectation was that he would remain with the Spanish giants for another five years, until 2026 when he would be 39.
+But there had been doubts over his continuation at Barcelona ever since he tried to leave last August as a free agent, citing a clause in his contract and saying the club had had "no project or anything for a long time".

+Messi, Barca's all-time top scorer and appearance maker, ultimately agreed to see out the final year as the club threatened to go to court.
-The 34-year-old signed his first contract with Barcelona in 2000 on a napkin when he was just 13.

-However, he had been a free agent since June 30 when his old agreement expired.
+The player, who signed his first contract with Barcelona in 2000 on a napkin when he was just 13, has been a free agent since June 30 when his old agreement expired after Messi had played 788 games for the club.

+Last season was a comparative disappointment as the club could only land the Spanish Cup and exited in the last 16 of the Champions League, which they last won back in 2015.

+There had been speculation that Messi would sign on for two years and then potentially head to Major League Soccer, although friend and former Barca teammate Neymar has said he would love to team up with him again at Paris Saint Germain.

 JOIN OUR PULSE COMMUNITY!